 An Irrevocable Trust is a trust created by the Grantor (also known as “Trustee”, who are the creator or contributor of a trust) that, by its nature, is impossible to “revoke” the trust and bring the assets back into his name.
 This permanent status differs greatly from a Revocable Trust – which is designed specifically for being withdrawn at any time by the Grantor.
 Once the Grantor gives an asset to the Irrevocable Trust, the asset belongs to the trust and cannot be transferred back to the Grantor’s personal ownership.
 At its most basic level, Asset Protection and Estate Planning with an Irrevocable Trust stems from this fact: If properly drafted a person can give assets to an Irrevocable Trust and his future creditors cannot take that asset.
 The Grantor no longer owns the asset; the Trust owns the asset.

-How To Set up an Irrevocable Trust?
+How To Set up an Irrevocable Trust in Vancouver?

 Each Irrevocable Trust must have a Grantor, Trustee, and a Beneficiary.
 The trust is only a piece of paper, so the trust terms must appoint an individual or entity who will implement the trust’s terms; this person is called the Trustee.
 Once signed, the Grantor or other people may give the trust assets (also known as “funding the trust”) which the Trustee manages for the benefit of the Beneficiaries.